Before your procedure, your anaesthetist will talk with you and examine you. He or she will want to know:

 Adverse effects and serious complications are rare.
 However, problems do sometimes occur and anaesthetists are specially trained to deal with these.

 Frankston Anaesthetic Services has for many years conducted a process of regular quality assurance and risk management.
-This ensures that our Doctors are up to date with the latest developments and advances in the specialty of Anaesthesia.to deal with these.
+This ensures that the anaesthetist is up to date with the latest developments and advances in the specialty of Anaesthesia to deal with these.